This document contains the following topics:

 All targets associated with a system will inherit the lifecycle of the system, when set.
 It is also possible to override this inheritance for a specific target.
 The last lifecycle stage set for a target is displayed.

-Any Customer User Administrator (CUA) can set or unset the Lifecycle property for a target.
+Any Customer User Administrator (CUA) can set or unset the Lifecycle property for a system or target.

 If you have owner or update privileges for a system or target you can set or unset the Lifecycle property for that system or target from the System Overview region.

 To set the Lifestyle property for multiple targets and systems: